Train GraphicClick on the map to explore geographics

 « Reply #4 on: April 12, 2021, 11:11:23 »

-Meanwhile, a number of TOCs (Train Operating Company) as well as the NRE(resolve) website (and Network Rail!) - have decided to go OTT (Open Train Times website) (over the top) in HRH Prince Philip mourning, by changing their website colour scheme to greyscale!!!
+Meanwhile, a number of TOCs (Train Operating Company) as well as the NRE (National Rail Enquiries) website (and Network Rail!) - have decided to go OTT (Open Train Times website, or possibly 'over the top', depending on context) (over the top) in HRH Prince Philip mourning, by changing their website colour scheme to greyscale!!!

 No consideration of the loss in accessibility by doing this, oh no. Those with sight problems can go to hell for a week while they signal-mourning to their heart's content.